-- Arrange for and maintain documentation that all persons, prior to employment, are free from Tuberculosis (TB) in a communicable state via skin testing (or chest exam if recommended by physician) to reduce the risk of such infections in members and staff.
-Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - Establish and maintain written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
-(Refer to Appendix D); - Maintain documentation that all direct-care staff who are required to complete First Aid, cardiopulmonary resuscitation (CPR), and seizure assessment training, complete American Heart Association (AHA) recognized training, within 90 days of hire, which must be renewed within a time period recommended by the AHA.
-(Refer to Appendices A and D); - Maintain documentation of verification of staff meeting educational and professional requirements and licensure (where applicable), as well as completion of required trainings for all staff.
-Quarterly trainings must be documented and submitted to the SOTA on a quarterly basis; and - Ensure and maintain documentation that all unlicensed persons employed by the organization complete training in a recognized crisis intervention (CI) curriculum prior to handling or managing crisis calls, which must be updated annually.
+- 9. Establish and maintain written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
+(Refer to Appendix D); - 10.
+Maintain documentation that all direct-care staff who are required to complete First Aid, cardiopulmonary resuscitation (CPR), and seizure assessment training, complete American Heart Association (AHA) recognized training, within 90 days of hire, which must be renewed within a time period recommended by the AHA.
+(Refer to Appendices A and D); - 11.
+Maintain documentation of verification of staff meeting educational and professional requirements and licensure (where applicable), as well as completion of required trainings for all staff.
+Quarterly trainings must be documented and submitted to the SOTA on a quarterly basis; and - 12.
+Ensure and maintain documentation that all unlicensed persons employed by the organization complete training in a recognized crisis intervention (CI) curriculum prior to handling or managing crisis calls, which must be updated annually.